 Some people dismiss Ohio as flyover country, but the Buckeye State has a lot to offer.
-Among three big cities, miles of shoreline on Lake Erie, and peaceful countryside, there’s plenty to see and do here in the heart of America.
+Between three big cities, miles of shoreline on Lake Erie, and the quiet, peaceful countryside, there is plenty to see and do here in the heart of America.
 If you find yourself traveling through this gorgeous part of the Midwest, check out some of these state parks for the best tent and RV camping.

 1. Hocking Hills State Park, Logan

 Like stepping into Middle Earth, Hocking Hills in southeastern Ohio is completely surreal.
 The park has miles of hiking trails around caves, waterfalls, cliffs and gorges.
 Plus, there’s camping of all varieties for those looking to stay the night.
 There are sites for tents and RVs with full hookups, others with just electric hookups, and 38 cozy cabins.
 Read more on RV Park Reviews.